MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/manage-bde-autounlock.md

 Manages the automatic unlocking of BitLocker-protected data drives.
-For examples of how this command can be used, see [Examples](#BKMK_Examples).

 ## Syntax